-Internal controls can serve two purposes: to protect a business from accounting fraud, asset loss, or similar failures of financial reporting; and to assure that the business meets regulatory compliance obligations.
+Internal controls can serve two purposes: to protect a business from accounting fraud, asset loss, or similar financial reporting failures; and to assure that the business meets its regulatory compliance obligations.

-An audit evaluates the accuracy of a company’s financial statements and the effectiveness of its system of internal controls, seeking to identify control weaknesses.
-Audits typically include some form of substantive testing, which tests for material misstatements and errors.
+An audit evaluates the accuracy of a company’s financial statements and the effectiveness of its internal control system to identify control weaknesses.
+In addition, audits typically include some form of substantive testing, which tests for risks of material misstatements and errors.
 These substantive audit procedures review, test, and analyze a company’s financial records.

-Substantive testing is a type of audit that looks for flaws in financial records.
-These tests are required as proof to back up the claim that a company’s financial records are comprehensive, valid, and accurate.
+Substantive testing is an audit that looks for flaws in financial records.
+These tests are required to prove that a company’s financial records are comprehensive, valid, and accurate.
 It’s an important concept in audits and internal control, so in this post we’ll explore all its related issues.

 What Is Substantive Testing?

-Substantive testing is known as the phase of an audit where the auditor gathers samples to identify any material misstatements in the client’s accounting records or other information.
-This proof is required to support the judgment that a company’s financial records are complete, relevant, and accurate.
+Substantive testing is the phase of an audit where the auditor gathers samples to identify any material misstatements in the client’s accounting records or other data.
+This is required to verify that a company’s financial records are complete, relevant, and accurate.

-Substantive audit procedures provide evidence about the truth of each material assertion in the financial statements.
-On the other hand, tests may also reveal monetary errors or misstatements in the recording or presentation of transactions and balances.
+Substantive audit procedures prove that each material assertion in the financial statements is true.
+That said, tests may also reveal monetary errors or misstatements in the recording or presentation of transactions and balances.

 Substantive testing is performed according to Generally Accepted Auditing Standards (GAAS).
-These standards require the auditor to understand the controls relevant to the audit, and to assess whether those controls are designed effectively to prevent (or at least detect and correct) material misstatements that may appear in the financial statements.
+These standards require the auditor to understand the relevant audit controls and to assess whether those controls effectively prevent (or at least detect and correct) material misstatements that may appear in the financial statements.

 The Goal of Substantive Testing

-The main goal of substantive testing is to provide reasonable assurance about the validity and correctness of financial reporting, or to identify material misstatements.
+The main goals of substantive testing is to provide reasonable assurance about the validity and correctness of financial reporting or to identify material misstatements.
 Substantive procedures are therefore designed to obtain audit evidence about the completeness, accuracy, and validity of the data produced by the accounting system.

 Types of Substantive Tests